Real-time video streaming for surveillance applications

 The advent of hardware accelerated video encoding (GPU) and streaming is greatly enabling the imaging applications, especially surveillance and machine vision by providing breakthrough performance.
 GPUs offer much more computing power over a CPU, which is indispensable for high performance, real-time systems.

-NVIDIA Jetson, Qualcomm Snapdragon, FPGAs from Xilinx, Intel, Microchip, Lattice Semiconductor, etc. are some of the leading platforms that greatly aid high-end cameras for surveillance and industrial applications.
+NVIDIA Jetson, Qualcomm Snapdragon, FPGAs from Xilinx, Intel, Microchip, Lattice Semiconductor, etc. are some of the leading platforms that greatly aid high-end cameras for vision analytics and industrial applications.
 Processing platforms that support hardware accelerated media encoding and decoding would be an ideal choice for camera developers.

 Cameras meant for high-end surveillance applications must be of high resolution and high frame rates, industry-leading image compression and streaming capabilities, and low power consumption.
 Advanced low-power embedded processors with built-in video analytics provide application specific intelligence to the cameras.